-Rule 1: Integrate DMPs with the workflows of all stakeholders in the research data ecosystem
+Principle 1: Integrate DMPs with the workflows of all stakeholders in the research data ecosystem

+[This principle applies to all stakeholders (Fig. 1).]
 Good data management requires precise information on various aspects of data ranging from methodological and technical details on formats and infrastructure to legal and ethical aspects of data collection and reuse.